bait509-ubc/BAIT509/things_to_know/who.md

 I have worked with companies like Riversol Skincare and Freshprep making visualization and prediction tools.

-For this course, I plan to no only teach you some key topics of machine learning but I really want to make sure that it's an enjoyable process.
-Machine Learning is my favourite subject to teach and I hope that it shows in the next 5 weeks.
+For this course, I plan to not only teach you some key topics of machine learning but I really want to make sure that it's an enjoyable process.
+Machine Learning is one of my favourite subject to teach and I hope that it shows in the next 5 weeks.